Assault of Ayacucho prison: Implementation

 In the ninth commander of the Guardia Civil, the situation was hardly better.
-A greater number of troops had surrounded the Senderistas, and fire was more serious than elsewhere.
+A greater number of troops had surrounded the Senderistas, and the fire was more serious than elsewhere.
 For more than half an hour, the police garrison could not manage to make any coordinated attack, so they remained at their facility.
 Colonel Delgado Matallana only managed to control the perimeter of the barracks and organize a group of sinchis, commanded by Captain Guillermo Linares Bay, head of the detachment of the 48 Command.
-The Sinchis in Huamanga were directed to the prison, where it was apparent that the most important trail operation was taking place.
+The Sinchis in Huamanga were directed to the prison, where it was apparent that the most important trial operation was taking place.

 Captain Linares Bay and the sinchis, after holding a gun battle Senderistas and pushing back the first sector attacking GC, had continued forward, until arriving near the prison.
 Then they were confronted by the main Senderistas.
 The sinchis, Linares Bay, and others were wounded, and the rest of his group was forced to withdraw.

 Senderistas also suffered heavy casualties in the clash.
-Among them, the doctor Eduardo Mata Mendoza.
+Among them, was the doctor Eduardo Mata Mendoza.

 The shooting with the group of Bay Linares told the Senderistas that their situation was precarious.
-The element of surprise, had been paralyzing their enemies, began to fade and the operation could end in disaster.
+The element of surprise, which had been paralyzing their enemies, began to fade and the operation could end in disaster.
 The immediate evacuation of the city was hurried so that the bodies of the terrorists killed in the clash were not collected which would go against customs.

 Senderistas had released all prisoners in jail.
 So while the escapees were organized, and some of them boarded the van, the fight raged again.

 In the rush to leave the city, the plans to release the Senderistas in the hospital were scrapped.

 They passed a police checkpoint and shot at the Senderistas within.
 They then lost their route to Huancavelica.

 From the headquarters of the Republican Guard, the commander of the Cross, as he explained later, had entrusted a captain to go to the prison with reinforcements.
 He added that he had remained barricaded until the attack ended.

-However, the large windows of the barracks had suffered no broken glass, and there were no visible bullet impacts on walls.
+However, the large windows of the barracks had suffered no broken glass, and there were no visible bullet impacts on the walls.
 Meaning the PIP could only have been shot on the ledge of his headquarters.

 The action lasted only half an hour, and was a success.
-Thirty-three attackers (one hundred police report subversive) released seventy-eight Senderistas have comrades who were Edith Lagos Saez and Pérez Huarancca Hildebrand.
+Thirty-three attackers (one hundred police report subversive) released seventy-eight Senderistas who had comrades who were Edith Lagos and Pérez Huarancca Hildebrand.
 Reduced to seven Republican Guard, seized their weapons and settled, released all the common criminals and Senderistas, gathered in the courtyard, raised a red flag with hammer and sickle, singing the Internationale and out the door.
 The means: six guns FAL, six rifles, and fifteen machine guns.